Delors/reStructuredTextToLectureDoc2/CheatSheet.rst

    .. rubric:: Slide without Title

-   For a slide without a title set the title to a single space character using a backslash and an explicit space :code:`\␣` and assign the class ``no-title`` to the slide.
+   To hide the title of a slide assign the class ``no-title``.

    .. rubric:: Smaller Slide Titles

-   Add the class `smaller-slide-title`` to the slide.
+   Use the class `smaller-slide-title``.

-   .. rubric:: Centered Content on Slide
+   .. rubric:: Vertically Centered Content

    Use the class ``center-child-elements``.